D-D-M-Y/nlp-backend/README.md

 # Open Lexica Backend
 A  server to run NLP processes of Open Lexica

+Open Lexica is an application that generates a complete wiki in markdown files for your company using the power of language models.
+-Use your input to generate a homepage wiki and a file directory for other wiki files.
+-Input gathered from you will be used to query NousHermes for content generation.
+-Accessible and easy-to-share markdown format.
+-Customizable and self-hostable for your specific needs.
+-Incorporates real-time information and content generation through Mistral AI.
+-Open-source and community-driven development.

+## See it in action
+Go to https//openlexica.com to see Open Lexica live.

+## Backend
+Open Lexica's backend is responsible for processing user input, generating content using Mistral AI, performing text preprocessing, and conducting sentiment analysis.
+The backend also includes a file generator to create markdown files for the wiki.

+## Mistral AI
+Mistral AI is used to generate content based on user input.
+It uses context prompts to ensure the GPT returns the appropriate data structure.
+The prompts are designed to gather business-related information from users, which is then parsed and processed to create wiki content.

+## Tokenization
+Text tokenization splits text into meaningful units like words or phrases.
+This is essential for further text processing tasks such as stemming, lemmatization, and part-of-speech (POS) tagging.

+## Preprocessing Steps
+Stemming: Reduces words to their base or root form.
+Lemmatization: Reduces words to their base or dictionary form.
+POS Tagging: Identifies the part of speech for each word in the text.
+Sentiment Analysis
+The sentiment analysis component uses the VADER (Valence Aware Dictionary and sEntiment Reasoner) tool from NLTK to return numerical values for sentiment.
+This helps in generating appropriate responses based on user input.

+## Sentiment Scoring
+Positive: Indicates positive sentiment.
+Negative: Indicates negative sentiment.
+Neutral: Indicates neutral sentiment.

+# Installation
+Prerequisites
+Python 3.8 or higher
+NLTK
+Mistral AI SDK

 ## How to use
 1. Install the environment from requirements.txt
 2. Run the following code